Engineer new materials

 CSD-Materials helps you explore exciting new materials through analysing intra-and intermolecular interactions within the lattice, helping you to understand your material’s behaviours and refine its properties.

-If you would like to become a user of CSD-Enterprise, simply follow this link.
+If you would like to become a user of CSD-Materials, simply follow this link.

 Who can benefit from using CSD-Materials?

 Solid form scientists looking to optimise the solid form properties of a potential new product

 Crystallisation scientists who want to engineer new compositions

 Crystallographers who need to determine a structure from powder diffraction data

 Educators wanting to demonstrate the importance of structural chemistry in materials science for their students

 - Explore with Mercury